The West of England Combined Authority was formed to champion the region and drive clean and inclusive economic growth.

 WECA was established early 2017 and the West of England Mayor, Tim Bowles, was elected in May 2017.

-Devolution gives us an opportunity to be ambitious for our region at a scale not seen before.
+Devolution has given us an opportunity to be ambitious for our region at a scale not seen before.

-It means that we can make decisions here in the West of England about the things that affect us all every day – decisions about homes, transport, the skills we need and how we can support our businesses to succeed and to ensure our economy continues to grow, for the benefit of everyone.
+It means that we are making decisions here in the West of England about the things that affect us all every day – decisions about homes, transport, the skills we need and how we can support our businesses, for the benefit of everyone.

 Our ability to talk to central government as a Combined Authority, with one voice, is one of the key benefits of devolution.
 As a region, working together, we have demonstrated that we have clear and ambitious plans and Government has recognised this by investing in our future.